The Future of Work

 Elaine Frieman holds a Master’s Degree and is a UK-based professional editor, educational writer, and former marketing agency content writer where she wrote articles for disparate clients using SEO best practice.
 She enjoys reading, writing, walking in the countryside, traveling, spending time with other people’s cats, and going for afternoon tea.

 Ali Jaffar has been building dazzling websites and creating amazing online experiences for over a decade.
 His mastery of the latest innovations in web development results in world-class website experiences set apart by show-stopping style and seamless functionality.
 A sought-after consultant and 50-time award-winning storyteller, UX expert, and web developer — Ali lends his talents to build and bolster digital experiences for a wide array of clients — with a keen focus on web design for nonprofit organizations, B2B, and government agencies.
-When Ali’s not helping his clients grow or providing pro bono services via his Coding For Causes program, you can find him exploring beautiful open spaces with his dog, working on digital solutions like the Good Jobs Search Engine software, or doing yoga.
+When Ali’s not helping his clients grow, you can find him cooking, exploring new places with his dog, or experimenting with AI & new gadgets.

-Connect with Ali on LinkedIn to continue the conversation, or follow him on Threads.
+Connect with Ali on LinkedIn to continue the conversation.